The Alfa Romeo JTD engine

 Ten years ago a revolution started and it was labelled JTD; the diesel engine had come of age.
 I know some of the most fervent petrol heads amongst the Alfisti will still not believe it and will be turning the page at about this point in the article but please, please do read on.
 I didn't believe that a diesel could be any good until I drove one, and now I have a 1.9 JTDm and love it, but I do have some petrol Alfa's as well!

 All JTD's are common rail diesels and they share a lot of design ideas with both the Twin spark and the JTS petrol engines.
-Rather than the old fashioned mechanical pump that both pressurises the fuel and times when the fuel is injected into the engine, the JTD has a high pressure pump that runs off the cam belt.
-This supplies fuel to a rail which is attached to all the injectors, hence the name "common rail diesel".
+Rather than the old fashioned mechanical pump that both pressurises the fuel and times when the fuel is injected into the engine, the JTD has a high-pressure pump that runs off the cam belt.
+This supplies fuel to a rail that is attached to all the injectors, hence the name "common rail diesel".
 The fuel in this rail is at massive pressures, around 21,000 psi as opposed to about 50 psi in a twin spark engine, so it is necessary to take extreme care when working with this system.
 From this "reservoir" the electronic fuel injectors, which work in a similar way to petrol injectors but are much more robust, squirt fuel directly into the combustion chamber in exactly the right amount at exactly the correct moment in time.
-The amount of diesel injected is calculated by a computer or "ECU" this takes data from the crank angle sensor, temperature sensor, air flow meter, fuel pressure sensor and air pressure sensor all of which are similar if not the same as the ones on petrol engines.
-From this data the ECU decides how much fuel to inject and when to inject it.
-You will have noticed by now that there are a lot of similarities between modern petrol and diesel engines and with the ever increasing compression ratios of petrol engines and direct injection on the JTS.
-I wonder how long it will be before car engines become multi fuel like some military vehicles are or at the least they will be able to take a much wider variety of fuel than they do at present.
-JTD engines are also turbo charged which helps to give the JTD its superb power output.
+The amount of diesel injected is calculated by a computer or "ECU" this takes data from the crank angle sensor, temperature sensor, airflow meter, fuel pressure sensor and air pressure sensor all of which are similar if not the same as the ones on petrol engines.
+From this data, the ECU decides how much fuel to inject and when to inject it.
+You will have noticed by now that there are a lot of similarities between modern petrol and diesel engines and with the ever-increasing compression ratios of petrol engines and direct injection on the JTS.
+I wonder how long it will be before car engines become multi-fuel like some military vehicles are or at the least, they will be able to take a much wider variety of fuel than they do at present.
+JTD engines are also turbocharged which helps to give the JTD its superb power output.

 Having sung the JTD's praises it is probably best to give you a quick tour of the engine bay (see image):-

-1. Fuel injectors, these have multiple injection holes round the nose of the injector and they use electro magnets to open and close the injection nozzle, they are controlled by the engine ECU which is in the passenger foot well.
+1. Fuel injectors, have multiple injection holes around the nose of the injector and they use electromagnets to open and close the injection nozzle, they are controlled by the engine ECU which is in the passenger's footwell.

 3. Vacuum pump, Diesel engines don't have a throttle butterfly in the conventional sense and the inlet tract could theoretically be open to the air at idle so no vacuum would be produced, a vacuum is needed for the servo assistance on the brakes and to activate the turbo.